These two letters are the shortest in the New Testament. Each of them contains under 300 words

 It is possible that this Gaius came from Macedonia rather than Derbe, in which case he was the

-same person as number 2.
+same person the Gaius of Macedonia.
 This letter may have been written to either of the first two, or to

 someone completely different.